Kubon1999/first-website/README.md

 this is my first bigger website that i made just with coding.

-I made it on 1st semester of my studies.
+I made it on 1st semester of my studies for the "HiH" classes.